NLnetLabs/roto/README.md

 ## Limitations

+These are the limitations that are fundamental to the design of Roto.
+They stem from the fact that Roto is a scripting language and that Rust's reflection system is limited.

 - All registered Rust types must implement `Clone` or `Copy`.
 Rust types that don't implement these traits should be wrapped in an `Rc` or `Arc`.
-The reason for this limitation is that Roto does not have references.
+The reason for this limitation is that Roto does not have references and freely clones values.
+- It is not possible to register types that are not concrete.
+For example, `Vec<u32>` is possible, but `Vec<T>` not.
+We plan to support some generics via some form of type erasure.
-- The parameter and return types of functions exported to the host application are static.
+- The parameter and return types of functions exported to the host application must have a `'static` lifetime.

+## Pending features

+Some limitations are only present because we haven't come around to implementing them yet.
+Most limitations can be found in the issue tracker, but we've summarized the most important missing features here.

-- Roto currently does not feature any looping constructs.
+- Roto does not feature any looping constructs yet.
 If you need loops, you can use recursion instead as a workaround.
-- All values are currently immutable.
-If a type should be mutable and shared between multiple variables, it can be wrapped in a type that provides interior mutability such as `Rc<RefCell<T>>` and `Arc<Mutex<T>>`.
+- Lists are not supported yet. (https://github.com/NLnetLabs/roto/issues/102)
+- It's not yet possible to declare your own `enum` types.
+- It's not yet possible to declare types with generics and write generic functions.

 ## Learn more